-Gap identification is carried out in FDSS using the information captured as part of the field surveys and stakeholder interviews, distribution of Fire Stations and risk analysis.
+Gap identification is being carried out using the information captured as part of the field surveys and stakeholder interviews, distribution of Fire Stations and risk analysis.
 The gaps in infrastructure can be in terms of number of Fire Stations in both served and un-served areas, availability of fire vehicles, fire-personnel and building infrastructure in the operational Fire Stations.
-Through the input of field survey work, risk categorization, and infrastructure requirement norms, gap analysis is performed in FDSS at the district and State level.
+Through the input of field survey work, risk categorization, and infrastructure requirement norms, gap analysis is performed at the district and State/UT level.